k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 * **nosync**

-  * NOSYNC TRUE: Only schema changes trigger sync after deploy.
+  * NOSYNC TRUE: Only schema changes trigger a sync after a deploy.
-  * NOSYNC FALSE: Any deploy (even without any changes) triggers sync on the first time instance is accessed.
+  * NOSYNC FALSE: Any deploy (even without any changes) triggers a sync the first time an instance is accessed.

-* **is_first_deploy** - A Boolean representing if this is the first deploy.
+* **is_first_deploy** - A Boolean indicating if this is the first deploy.

-* **is_studio** - Will be true if this is the Studio debug environment Fabric instance.
+* **is_studio** - This value is true if this is the Studio debug environment Fabric instance.